spack/spack-tutorial/tutorial_binary_cache.rst

 Installing from the build cache
 -------------------------------

+We will now verify that the build cache works by reinstalling ``julia``.

 Let's make sure that we *only* use the build cache that we just created, and not the builtin one that is configured for the tutorial.
 The easiest way to do this is to override the ``mirrors`` config section in the environment by using a double colon